BluntDAO/new-docs/docs/how-to-contribute.md

 Fund the treasury

-* Mint the daily auction blunts.wtf to gain the NFT and have a say on what the sesh fund  will fund
+* Mint the daily auction [blunts.wtf](https://blunts.wtf) to gain the NFT and have a say on what the sesh fund  will fund

 Are you a dev?

-* Put in a proposal to expand proof of sesh and build tools to scale BluntDAO
+* Put in a proposal to expand proof of sesh and build tools to scale BluntDAO & check out our [github](https://github.com/bluntdao)

 Are you a creative?